 UserKnownHostsFile /dev/null

-Every SSH connection from your machine skips verification.
-The UserKnownHostsFile /dev/null bit stops SSH from storing any host keys.
+The Host * wildcard applies this setting to all SSH connections from your machine.
+The UserKnownHostsFile /dev/null directive prevents SSH from storing any host keys.

 Host 192.168.1.10